What are the most spectacular roads in Mexico?

 Barranca de Beltrán roads (both Mexico 54D and Mexico 54, autopista Guadalajara-Manzanillo) link Guadalajara to the Pacific Ocean, mainly the cities like Colima and the resort city of Manzanillo.

-Located in the northwestern Mexican state of Chihuahua, Cañon Peguis is a breathtaking geological feature where the Conchos River cuts 2000 feet through a mountain.
+Located in the Mexican state of Chihuahua, Cañón Pegüis is a breathtaking geological feature where the Conchos River cuts 2,000 feet through a mountain.

 Plan de Barrancas roads (Mexico 15 and Mexico 15D, autopista Guadalajara-Tepic) link Guadalajara to the Pacific Ocean, mainly the cities of Tepic and the resort city of Puerto Vallarta.

-Camino Rivera del Pilón is a scenic road running along the Pilon river in Nuevo León state and Coahuila state, in Mexico.
+Camino Rivera del Pilón is a scenic road running along the Pilon river straddling Nuevo León and Coahuila states, in Mexico.

-Highway Mexico 150D is a windy 6 lanes highway that links Mexico City and Puebla with a length of 130 kilometers.
-It’s a mountainous highway topping out at 3.230m (10,597ft) above the sea level.
+Highway Mexico 150D is a winding, 6-lane highway that connects Mexico City and Puebla.
+This mountainous route reaches an elevation of 3,230m (10,597ft) above sea level.

-The Tuxtepec road is said to be Mexico’s most scenic road!
-It offers everything you can wish on a road trip: mountains, desert, pine forest, jungle, cactus, mountain lakes, lots of curves, scenic views, hairpinned curves, rivers, and canyons...
-Except polar or ice environment can be found here.
+The Tuxtepec road is said to be Mexico’s most scenic road.
+It offers everything you could wish for on a road trip: mountains, desert, pine forest, jungle, cactus, mountain lakes, lots of curves, scenic views, hairpin curves, rivers, and canyons...
+Except polar or ice environments, you can find it all here.

-This is an uncategorized state route in Hidalgo and Querétaro offering great views of the mountains, the Zimapan reservoir and canyon walls.
+Straddling Hidalgo and Querétaro states of Mexico, the road to Zimapán reservoir is an uncategorized state route, offering great views of the mountains, the reservoir, and canyon walls.

-Carretera Federal 307 is a very scenic jungle drive locate within the Montes Azules National Park, in the state of Chiapas, in southern Mexico.
+Carretera Federal 307 is a very scenic jungle-drive located in the state of Chiapas, in Mexico.

-Located on the border between Mexico State and Mexico City, the road from Xalatlaco to El Ajusco is one of the most scenic drives of the country.
+Straddling Mexico State and Mexico City, the road from Xalatlaco to El Ajusco is one of the most scenic drives in Mexico.

 Located in the Mexican state of Nuevo León, the Nuevo Leon 20 runs along the San Isidro canyon.